 When ready, click “Save” at the bottom of the page.

-If can’t add your logo directly to your ad.
-You have to upload it logo to Google Merchant Center to get it shown in your ads.
+If you can’t add your logo directly to your ad.
+You have to upload its logo to Google Merchant Center to get it shown in your ads.

 Showcase Shopping Ads Optimization